fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 # Motivation

-The proposal is build around this concept.
+The proposal is build around the _data value chain_ concept.
 Where it aims to provide a set of integrated software components that provide a dynamic data value chain capable of process, enhance and publish the data.
 Let's try to arrive to a common understanding of it.

 The [architectural principles](https://github.com/fusepoolP3/overall-architecture/blob/master/architectural-principles.md)
 outlined by Reto envisions a complete interaction model based fully based on HTTP,